Do you make Jetex motors?

 So … what IS available today if I want to fly a model airplane in the same fashion as the classic

-There is an excellent motor, fully equivalent to Jetex, that is made in the Czech Republic called the Rapier.
-It is a single-use item – a small cardboard tube with a clay nozzle.
+There is an excellent motor, fully equivalent to Jetex, that is made in Poland, the TSP range of motors.
+These motors are single-use – a small cardboard tube with a ceramic nozzle.
 You use the motor once and then discard it.
-Depending upon the size of the motor, they are sold in boxes of 5 or 10.
-Rapiers have all but replaced Jetex and Jet-X in recent years.
-Recently, there have been some problems with the supply of these motors Internationally, so please ask about current availability.
+Please ask about current availability.

 Apart from the spelling, what is the difference between Jetex and Jet-X?